Overcast (band): History

 Overcast formed in 1990 in Boston.
-It was co-founded by lead singer Brian Fair and Bass player Mike Mike D'Antonio.
-While Fair was on vocals, Scott McCooe and Pete Cortese played guitar, Mike D'Antonio played bass, and Jay Fitzgerald played drums.
+It was co-founded by lead singer Brian Fair and bass player Mike D'Antonio.
+While Fair was on vocals, Scott McCooe and Pete Cortese played guitars, and Jay Fitzgerald played drums.
 Overcast's first 7-inch, Bleed Into One, was released in 1992 through Exchange Records.
 The band's first full-length, Expectational Dilution, was released in 1994 and is considered a groundbreaking effort as many claim that Overcast are the pioneers of the metalcore scene.
 Their final full-length, Fight Ambition To Kill, was released in 1997.

 The album was followed by a nation wide tour with Shai Hulud and Disembodied.
 The band broke up in 1998 following the tour.
 Following the disbandment of Overcast, several members would go on to join other bands.
 Vocalist Brian Fair joined Shadows Fall in 1999, bassist Mike D'Antonio co-founded Killswitch Engage in 1999, and guitarist Pete Cortese was briefly in Killswitch Engage from 2000 to 2001.